Octa of Kent

 Octa (or Octha) (c.
-500 – 543) was an Anglo-Saxon King of Kent during the 6th century.
+500 – c.
+543) was an Anglo-Saxon King of Kent during the 6th century.
 Sources disagree on his relationship to the other kings in his line; he may have been the son of Hengist or Oisc, and may have been the father of Oisc or Eormenric.
 The dates of his reign are unclear, but he may have ruled from 512 to 534 or from 516 to 540.
 Despite his shadowy recorded history Octa made an impact on the Britons, who describe his deeds in several sources.